• Skip to primary navigation

 Print Recipe Pin Recipe

-Kadala Curry is a tasty, flavourful gravy made by cooking black chana along with coconut, onion, tomato, tempered spices and herbs.
-Kadala Curry is a popular Kerala dish relished as an accompaniment for Puttu and can be had with Aapam, Idiyappam too.
-Kadala Curry Recipe is explained in this post with step by step pictures and video.
+Kadala Curry is a aromatic, flavorful gravy made by cooking black chana along with coconut, onion, tomato, tempered spices and herbs.
+Kadala Curry is a popular Kerala side dish relished as an accompaniment for Puttu and can be had with Aapam, Idiyappam etc. Learn to make Kadala Curry with step by step pictures and video.

 Servings2